 If you are thinking of affiliating, please note the following things:

-1. Check the societies list to confirm your idea doesn't already exist.
+- Check the societies list to confirm your idea doesn't already exist.
 We cannot affiliate a society which intends to do the same thing as an existing affiliated society.

-2. Societies must be able to present a membership list consisting of the names and email addresses of 10 interested people.
+- Societies must be able to present a membership list consisting of the names and email addresses of 10 interested people.

-3. Ordinary membership of your society must be open to all students.
+- Ordinary membership of your society must be open to all students.

-4. You must charge a minimum membership fee of £3, though we can discuss options if this will be a significant issue for your society.
+- You must charge a minimum membership fee of £3, though we can discuss options if this will be a significant issue for your society.

-The committee will then review your proposal and get back to you.
+The Team will then review your proposal and get back to you.
 Your society proposal may either be rejected, given feedback, or directly accepted.
 If you are given feedback, information for how to resubmit and the timeline for doing so will be communicated.

 Why are some new society requests rejected?

-• There is already an existing society that has comparable aims and hosts similar events.
+- There is already an existing society that has comparable aims and hosts similar events.

-• The proposed society is sports-based.
+- The society is sports-based.

-• You will likely be redirected to the Athletic Union.
+- You will likely be redirected to the Athletic Union.

-• This includes specific alcohol brands that are not currently available in the Students' Association.
+- This includes specific alcohol brands that are not currently available in the Students' Association.

 What happens next?